akghosh111/x-hilerate2025/README.md

 ## X-hilerate Event for North Bengal St. Xavier's College
 This is the 2025 College Concert for X-hilerate, the annual function organised by the student's council of NBSXC.

-As an alumni, this is my way to give back to my college.

 Built with React & Tailwind CSS.
 Backend in Express, JWT & MongoDB